Budgeting stylesBY Robert Graham

 Budgeting is different from accounting.
 Accounting is registering what happened with money.
 Budgeting is understanding your priorities and values and assigning your money to those before you spend it.

-Figuring your values and priorities is usually a worthy exercise, but looking at what you’re actually spending towards them is highly enlightening and can help you change behavior.
+Figuring your values and priorities is usually a worthy exercise.
+Looking at what you’re actually spending towards them is highly enlightening and can help you change behavior.

 We’re going to talk through two major schools of budgeting we see recommended today and how they work.
 We will also address how they can be fused.